AishwaryaTharagalla/M3_Wiper_Control_System/README.md

-3_Implementation	|All code and documentation 4_TestCases|	Documents with test plans and procedures 5_Report| Overall report of project Implementation 6_Output| Output images and simulide file
+3_Implementation	|All code and documentation 4_TestCases|	Documents with test plans and procedures 5_Report| Overall report of project Implementation 6_Output| Output images and STMide file